VA Loan Requirements

 Certificate of Eligibility

 Before you get a VA loan, you will need a VA Certificate of Eligibility.
-It will establish that you meet the necessary guidelines to take advantage of your hard-earned VA loans benefits.If you are a military veteran, we will be help you get this document.
-Fill out our request form and we will send a blank VA Form 26-1880 (Request for a Certificate of Eligibility) to you by mail or email.
+It will establish that you meet the necessary guidelines to take advantage of your hard-earned VA loans benefits.If you are a military veteran, a VA approved lender will be help you get this document.